Cost of LivingUpdated May 2026

 How does Jacksonville compare to other south cities?

-Among southern cities in our database, Jacksonville ranks as one of the more affordable options for rent prices.
+Among southern cities in our database, Jacksonville ranks near the middle for rent prices.
 Nearby alternatives include Gainesville and Daytona Beach.
 Use our comparison tool to see exact category-by-category differences.

 What factors affect rent prices costs in Jacksonville?